snipher-marube/WeekOne-OverComeYourFearBootcamp12/README.md

   Eg:

 **NSSF Contribution** - Ksh.
 1,080.00
+**NHIF Contribution** - Ksh.
+1,400.00
 **Personal Relief** - Ksh.
 2,400.00
 **Insurance/NHIF Relief** - Ksh.
 210.00
-**NHIF Contribution** - Ksh.
-1,400.00

 ## Manage expenses / bills (eg rent , food , entertainment)

-- Allow user to input a couple of key-value data eg: Netflix - 1500 , Gym - 3000 , chama / savings
+- Allow user to input a couple of key-value data eg: Netflix - 1500 , Gym - 3000 , chama / savings.
-- Have default keys like rent , shopping , food
+- Have default keys like rent , shopping , food.
-- Display expenses and salary remainder / balance
+- Display expenses and salary remainder / balance.
-- Create an action to add more bills to the list
+- Create an action to add more bills to the list.
-- Create capability to edit / remove default keys **BONUS** : _Add warning (color coded , preferably red) if balance after bill calculations is below 20% of total net , and green if within safe amount_
+- Create capability to edit / remove default keys.

+**BONUS** : _Add warning (color coded , preferably red) if balance after bill calculations is below 20% of total net , and green if within safe amount._

 ## Teams page

-Add a teams page showcasing the members involved in creating the exercise including clickable links to their social media or Github accounts.
+- Add a teams page showcasing the members involved in creating the exercise including clickable links to their social media or Github accounts.
 (Agree on the design layout within the team)
-Add a teams link to the navbar
+- Add a teams link to the navbar

 Link to the Natujenge SVG logo .
 Link to the Figma designs , remember this is just a guide, you’re free to add your own styles and colors to really personalize the look and feel .

-<h5>GIT</h5>
+## GIT
 How to use Gitflow (https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) Main branch
 Development branch